lbonjean/devcontainer-azurefunction/README.md

 .\function: put everything that needs to be published to the function app later on here
 "azureFunctions.deploySubpath": "function" must be set in settings.json

+## Authentication
+### pnp.powershell
+1. register an app with Register-PnPEntraIDAppForInteractiveLogin